Baku - City of Water and Fire (Part 2)

 I have no idea how royals could stay there during the summer months.

-Despite some evident emptiness of the chambers, the place looks somewhat nice.
+Despite some evident emptiness in the chambers, the place looks somewhat nice.

 8. Baku Metro.